njfsmallet/pipebot/README.md

 - The knowledge base is stored in `~/.pipebot/kb`.
 - The embedding model used is "amazon.titan-embed-text-v2:0".
 - Set your Serper API key in the environment variable `SERPER_API_KEY`.
+- Proxy settings can be configured in the environment variables.
+- OAuth configuration is managed through the `.env` file.

 ## AWS CLI Integration